I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 What Is Time To Fill In Recruitment?

 Time to fill is the number of days between when a job is posted and when an offer is accepted by a candidate.
-This metric indicates how long it takes to attract and secure new talent and is vital in evaluating a company’s recruitment efficiency.

 Time To Fill vs. Time To Hire

-Time to fill and time to hire are related but distinct metrics in recruitment.
 While time to fill measures the interval between posting a job and a candidate accepting an offer, time to hire focuses on the time from a candidate entering the pipeline (like submitting an application) to accepting an offer.

-Essentially, time to fill provides a broader view, helping track how long it takes to source candidates from the initial job listing, while time to hire offers insights into how quickly the best-fit candidates are identified and secured.
+So, essentially, time to fill provides a much broader view and helps track how long it takes to source candidates from the initial job listing.

-Importance of Tracking Time To Fill
+Tracking Time To Fill Is What I’m Focused On

-Tracking time to fill plays a significant role in managing recruitment costs, maintaining productivity, and overall company performance.
 Prolonged recruitment cycles can lead to missed opportunities, as top talent may lose interest or accept offers elsewhere.

 When companies monitor time to fill, they can identify bottlenecks in their hiring process and work towards creating a streamlined, more effective recruitment system.
-This ensures that roles are filled more promptly, which directly contributes to the smooth operation of the business and minimizes operational disruptions.

-Understanding How To Calculate Time To Fill
+You Need To Understand How To Calculate Time To Fill

-The Formula for Time To Fill
+Time To Fill Formula

 The formula for time to fill is: